 That is, as the singular locus of codimension $m$ distributions whose the conormal sheaf are isomorphic to the locally free sheaf $\mathcal{O}_{\mathbb{P}^n}(-2)^{\oplus m }$.
 We denote as usual by $\mathcal{M}^{st}(c_1,c_2,\dots, c_n)$ the moduli space of stable reflexive sheaves on $\mathbb{P}^n$ with Chern classes $c_i$, with $i=1,\dots,n$.
 In \cite{Okonek1} Okonek showed that

 and $\mathcal{M}^{st}(-1,1,1,2)$ that is isomorphic to $\mathbb{G}(1,4)$ the grassmannian of lines in $\mathbb{P}^4$.
 From the distribution point of view the space $\{\mbox{coker}(\phi);\phi: \mathcal{O}_{\mathbb{P}^4}(1)^{\oplus 2}\to T\mathbb{P}^4\}$ corresponds to the space of holomorphic foliations of degree zero in $\mathbb{P}^4$ and this space is given by $\{\mbox{linear projections}\ \mathbb{P}^4 \dashrightarrow \mathbb{P}^2 \}$ which is naturally isomorphic to $\mathbb{G}(1,4)$.
-It is easy to see that any rank two distribution on $\mathbb{P}^n$, with $n>3$, must be integrable and it is given by a linear projection $\mathbb{P}^n \dashrightarrow \mathbb{P}^{n-2}$, see Proposition \ref{Distri-zero}.
+It is easy to see that any rank two distribution on $\mathbb{P}^n$, with $n>3$, must be integrable, and it is given by a linear projection $\mathbb{P}^n \dashrightarrow \mathbb{P}^{n-2}$, see Proposition \ref{Distri-zero}.
 Okonek also proved in \cite{Okonek2} that

 Therefore, such moduli space has as elements dimension two distributions in $\mathbb{P}^4$, whose conormal sheaves are isomorphic to the locally free sheaf $\mathcal{O}_{\mathbb{P}^4}(-2)^{\oplus 2}$.
-Also, from the distributions point of view, we can see that the space $\mathcal{M}^{st}(-1,2,2,5)$ is isomorphic to a Zariski open subset of the Grassmannian $\mathbb{G}(1,9)$, whose dimension is $16$, see remark \ref{Okonek2}.
+Also, from the distribution point of view, we can see that the space $\mathcal{M}^{st}(-1,2,2,5)$ is isomorphic to an open Zariski subset of the Grassmannian $\mathbb{G}(1,9)$, whose dimension is $16$, see remark \ref{Okonek2}.